ECCC-MSC/Basin-Delineation/README.md

 - **basin_creation.R:**  Relies on above files to create basin delineations from a few input parameters such as station names/numbers and coordinates

-- **upstReam.R:** Functions to construct and query large matrices describing upstream/downstream station relationships
+- **upstReam.R:** Used to construct and query large matrices describing upstream/downstream hydrometric station relationships